the future of music

-In the days of the Baroque era (think Bach & Handel), musicians were artisans - people who created music for the everyday life of their community.
+In the days of the Baroque era (think Bach and Handel), musicians were Artisans - people who created music for the everyday life of their community.
 For example, many of Bach's much-loved pieces were created for church services at the local cathedral.
 Although respected for their masterful abilities, there were no "superstars" - musicians were simply another member of the community alongside the blacksmith and the baker.

 So why do we care about this at SVA?

 Because this stuff is important - really important.
 Every week we have hundreds of students walk through our doors, and we need to be sure that we know what we're doing and why we're doing it.
 It's a responsibility that we don't take lightly.
 We also want our students (and their parents) to understand and be on board with the vision, so that together we can forge the future of music.

 We've spent a lot of time thinking and dreaming about what the future of music looks like, and working out what we need to do to ensure our students are equipped for it.
 Understanding the evolution of music is important, because it helps us predict what is likely to come next, which guides our teaching philosophy and practice.
 Artisan, Genius, Professional, Entrepreneur.
 What's next?